Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: METHODOLOGY

-\subsection{Selection of the Robustness Parameter $\rho$}
+\subsection{SELECTION OF THE ROBUSTNESS PARAMETER $\rho$}

-The regularization parameter $\rho$ in \eqref{eq:robust_K-NNse} captures how informative the available measurements are about the delayed ones by limiting the contextual mismatch between the current vector $z_t^a$ and the historical samples $z_s^a$, ensuring that only relevant past instances contribute to the estimation.
+The regularization parameter $\rho$ in \eqref{eq:robust_K-NNse} captures how informative the available measurements are about the delayed ones by limiting the weighted distance between the current vector $z_t^a$ and the data samples $z_s^a$, ensuring that only {close enough} instances from the past contribute to the estimation.
 Selecting an appropriate value of $\rho$ is therefore critical to achieving a good trade-off between robustness to inference errors and estimation accuracy.

 To define a sensible data-driven range for the robustness parameter $\rho$, we introduce two extreme values based on the structure of the problem.
 Since constraint~\eqref{eq:robust_K-NNse_minmax_K} enforces that at least $K$ neighbors must receive non-zero weights, the feasibility of the problem requires that $\rho$ be no smaller than the average contextual distance of the $K$-nearest neighbors.
-This value thus defines a natural lower bound.
-Conversely, a loose upper bound for $\rho$ can be set as the contextual distance of the furthest neighbor in the dataset.
+This value thus defines a natural lower bound $\rho_{min}$.
+Conversely, a loose upper bound $\rho_{max}$ can be set as the contextual distance of the furthest neighbor in the dataset.
 These bounds are formalized in \eqref{eq:rho_min}--\eqref{eq:rho_max}.
-Consequently, we use a geometric progression to divide the search range into logarithmically spaced values.
-The resulting sequence $\{\rho_{c} \enskip \forall \, c \in \mathcal{C}\}$ is computed using \eqref{eq:rhos}, where $\mathcal{C}$ is the set of natural numbers from 1 to $|\mathcal{C}|$.
+In order to obtain a grid of values spanning several orders of magnitude, we adopt a static set of increments $\Delta\rho_c \, \forall \, c \in \mathcal{C}$, defined in \eqref{eq:delta_rhos}.
+Consequently, candidate values are obtained as \eqref{eq:rho_sel} and any candidate exceeding $\rho_{\max}$ is discarded, ensuring that the search remains within the feasible range defined by~\eqref{eq:rho_min}--\eqref{eq:rho_max}.